Marchiafava–Bignami disease

-Symptoms and signs
+Signs and symptoms

 Signs and symptoms vary depending on the form of the disease and the part of the corpus callous lesioned.
 Interhemispheric disconnection syndrome is one of the most common symptoms.
 This syndrome arises from the breakdown of the corpus callosum, which interferes with the communication between hemispheres.
 Symptoms include dementia, limb apraxia, tactile and unilateral agraphia, and hemialexia.
 Patients may also present with ataxia, dysarthria, seizures, mutism, and coma in severe or acute cases.
 In subacute and chronic forms, cognitive decline, memory impairment, and personality changes may be more present.
 But due to nonspecific symptoms at onset, diagnosis and treatment becomes delayed and difficult.

 Causes

-MBD is commonly caused by chronic, extreme alcohol consumption, which in turn, can lead to thiamine deficiency.
+MBD is commonly associated with chronic, extreme alcohol consumption, which in turn can lead to thiamine deficiency.
 Thiamine deficiency is the primary pathological mechanism of MBD, and deficiency disrupts metabolic pathways, hindering myelin synthesis and impairing signal transmission.
-MBD is also due to a lack of vitamin B12 and folate, which contribute to impaired DNA synthesis and myelin maintenance, which leads to white matter degeneration.
+MBD is also due to a lack of vitamin B_{12} and folate, which contribute to impaired DNA synthesis and myelin maintenance, which leads to white matter degeneration.
 Chronic alcohol use exacerbates these effects and deficiencies by interfering with thiamine absorption, storage, and utilization, while also exerting neurotoxic effects and promoting oxidative stress.
 This then results in a wide array of signs and symptoms present in those with MBD.

 Mechanism

 At the neurobiological level, MBD involves progressive demyelination of the corpus callosum, eventually leading to necrosis and atrophy, specifically in the genu and splenium regions.
 The acute form involves demyelination in the periventricular region, genu, and splenium, and adjacent white matter of corpus callosum.
 The chronic form is associated with cystic changes and atrophy of corpus callosum.
 On MRI, these appear to be hypointense regions on T1-weighted images or hyperintense on T2-weighted or FLAIR images.
 These cystic changes associated with advanced stage/chronic MBD usually indicated irreversible damage and is associated with a poor prognosis/outcome.
-Chronic alcohol consumption and/or nutritional deficiency (thiamine, folate, and B12) cause metabolic stress on oligodendrocytes.
+Chronic alcohol consumption or nutritional deficiency (thiamine, folate, and vitamin B_{12}) cause metabolic stress on oligodendrocytes.
 The toxic effect of alcohol and nutritional deficiency causes oligodendrocytes to demyelinate axons and breakdown, which leads to cytotoxic edema and eventually, necrosis of myelin and axons.
 And in more severe cases, cystic degeneration and atrophy of corpus callosum.
 Oligodendrocyte dysfunction, and the eventual breakdown of myelinated axons in the corpus callosum, can be caused by a variety and combination of many different mechanisms.